PrincipiaCodeArts/principia-code/README.md

 ## First Steps

-My first goal, as a proof of concept is to create a set of prototypes that will make it possible create a bootstrap of the project itself.
+My first goal, as a proof of concept is to create a set of prototypes that will make it possible to create a bootstrap of the project itself.
 In other words, I want to manage this project using itself!
 It will store the code, organize it, build, and deploy where necessary.
 The first programming language that will be supported is the Rust.